TheAwiteb/XTube_load/README.md

 Download a playlist, choose the quality of the videos, and choose how many videos you want to download

 # Note
-**The code is explained in Arabic**
+**This tool does not work on Windows, Another Windows tool will be released** **The code is explained in Arabic**